carmenobied/Node-Express-Handlebars/README.md

 The goal was to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM, by following the MVC design pattern, using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

-Bottomless-Burgers! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Bottomless-Burgers is a restaurant app that lets users input the names of burgers they'd like to eat.
 The app involves the following functionalities:
 * Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.
 * The app will store every burger in a database, whether devoured or not.

+Explore the app here: [Bottomless Burgers App](https://git.heroku.com/protected-dawn-84534.git).

 # Table of Contents
   * [Installation](#Installation)